dkr88/CemuGLCacheBackup/README.md

 # Cemu_withGLCacheBackup.xml

-You **MUST** configure the appropriate settings in this file before running.
+You **MUST** configure the appropriate settings in this file before using the script.
+This only needs to be done once.
 This XML file must be placed in the same directory as this script/exe.

 1. Open the NVIDIA GLCache folder in Windows Explorer.
 It will be something like:
 `C:\Users\<UserName>\AppData\Local\NVIDIA\GLCache`